Updated May 3, 2023

 Key Differences Between iPhone vs Android

-Let us discuss some of the major difference between iPhone and Android.
+Let us discuss some of the significant differences between iPhone and Android.

-- iOS is a closed system whereas Android is more of an open type.
-Many features in the iPhone are not easily recognizable by the user.
+- iOS is a closed system, whereas Android is more of an open type.
+As a result, many features in the iPhone are not easily recognizable by the user.

-- The voice assistant for Android, Google Assistant is more powerful than iPhone’s voice assistant Siri.
+- The voice assistant for Android, Google Assistant, is more potent than iPhone’s voice assistant Siri.

-- In iPhones, the navigation bar is placed on the top and in Android devices, the navigation bar is on the left side.
+- iPhones have the navigation bar on top, while Android devices have it on the left side.

-- Android users are familiar with alerts which should be given the action of Agree/Disagree or Okay/Cancel.
+- Android users are familiar with alerts that require Agree/Disagree or Okay/Cancel action.
 In iPhones, these alerts, as well as action sheets, are available to do these tasks.

-- iPhones do not have a back button to go back to the previous application whereas Android phones have back buttons.
-Instead of a back button, iPhone has the top left button to go to the previous applications.
+- iPhones do not have a back button to return to the previous application, whereas Android phones have back buttons.
+Instead of a back button, the iPhone has a top left button for the earlier applications.

-- Android applications are less profitable and time consuming for the build than iPhone applications.
+- Android applications are less profitable and time-consuming the build than iPhone applications.

-- The design philosophy is flexible in iPhones but in Android, the design is based on specific requirements.
+- The design philosophy is flexible in iPhones, but the design is based on specific requirements in Android.